nixworks/public/news/2011/01/6/index.md

 ### [A French court orders the transfer of Rwandan Hutu leader, Callixte Mbarushimana, arrested in France for his involvement in the Rwandan Genocide, to the International Criminal Court in The Hague. ](/news/2011/01/6/a-french-court-orders-the-transfer-of-rwandan-hutu-leader-callixte-mbarushimana-arrested-in-france-for-his-involvement-in-the-rwandan-geno.md)
 A Rwandan Hutu leader arrested in France must be transferred to the International Criminal Court for a war crimes trial, a French court has ruled.

-##### human rights
+##### Human rights
 ### [Indonesia's National Human Rights Commission submits a report to President Susilo Bambang Yudhoyono on its investigations into reports of torture of Papuans by soldiers, and urges him to take action against human rights violations by security forces in the eastern Papua region. ](/news/2011/01/6/indonesia-s-national-human-rights-commission-submits-a-report-to-president-susilo-bambang-yudhoyono-on-its-investigations-into-reports-of-to.md)
-_Context: Papuan people, human rights, Susilo Bambang Yudhoyono, President of Indonesia, military, Papua_
+_Context: President of Indonesia, Papua, Susilo Bambang Yudhoyono, Papuan people, military, human rights_

 ##### Moroccan authorities
 ### [Moroccan authorities arrest 27 people in an Al Qaeda-linked cell in Western Sahara for planning car bombings and suicide attacks on security forces, and bank robberies to finance their activities.](/news/2011/01/6/moroccan-authorities-arrest-27-people-in-an-al-qaeda-linked-cell-in-western-sahara-for-planning-car-bombings-and-suicide-attacks-on-security.md)